vishalsahilai/portfolio-ai-voice-agent/README.md

 A new call can start from a different configured key slot.
 If a key fails, the session can move to another configured key.

-### Gemini
+### Gemini fallback

-Gemini request logic supports key rotation/fallback when a configured key is unavailable or exhausted.
+Gemini is the fallback LLM provider.
+Its request logic supports key rotation when a configured key is unavailable or exhausted.

 ### ElevenLabs